 Generally, a supplier cannot control the resale price or price level of its distributors or franchisees (except for suppliers selling newspapers, magazines and books, section 30 GWB).
-A violation of this rule represents a hardcore restriction and is therefore generally void (see Guidelines on Vertical Restraints of 10 May 2010, paragraphs 48 and 223; practical tips: Rohrßen, ZvertriebsR 2020, 406 et seq.).
+A violation of this rule represents a hardcore restriction and is therefore generally void (see article 4(a) VBER and Guidelines on Vertical Restraints of 10 May 2010, paragraphs 48 and 223, respectively Guidelines on Vertical Restraints of 30 June 2022, paragraphs 185 et seq.; for practical tips of Rohrßen, ZvertriebsR 2020, 406 et seq.).
 By exception, the supplier can enforce the efficiency defence (eg, when introducing a new product or a coordinated short-term, low-price campaign).
 The supplier can also influence resale prices by recommending resale prices or setting maximum resale prices.